Perfecting Westminster

 the clock will simply double.
 Though a judicious estimate

-gives about 4% perceptable improvement.
+gives about 4% perceptible improvement.

 That is, happily, a 100 Million (Per Year) value.
 This is certain.